moliver28/research-handbook/content/handbook/marketing/digital-experience/incident-response-playbook.md

 1. The Marketing site is composed of multiple repositories: the [blog](https://gitlab.com/gitlab-com/marketing/digital-experience/gitlab-blog), [www](https://gitlab.com/gitlab-com/www-gitlab-com), [navigation](https://gitlab.com/gitlab-com/marketing/digital-experience/navigation), and [buyer experience](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience).

-1. Each repository's pages are generated during the build process and uploaded as artifacts to a single GCP bucket.
+1. www-gitlab-com, Buyer Experience, and the Blog generate pages during the build process and upload these artifacts to a single GCP bucket.
 Upon pipeline execution, all artifacts are consolidated within the `/public` directory on our GCP bucket.

 ### Alerting